Frequently Asked Questions

 Do I have to have the vaccine?

-The Australian government has said vaccination won’t be compulsory.
-Each person can decide for themselves.
+It is up to each person to make a decision on whether they should have the vaccine.
+The Australian government will not make anyone have it.
 However, you may need to have had the vaccine to do certain things in the future like travel to other states or countries.

 Who can I talk to if I have more questions or need more information?